4 photos

 Framing done in shop and installed outside with some help from friends and family!

-The shop has machines ranging from the early 1950s to modern day.
-I'm particularly drawn to older machines — often made from steel and cast iron, they work incredibly well.
-Beyond their performance, these machines have a certain charisma to them with curves and arches that you don't find in modern equipment.
-I've managed to get my hands on a few sweethearts, including a Northfield jointer, Delta drill press, Yates belt/disc sander, and a Powermatic lathe.
+The shop has machines ranging from the late 1940's to modern day.
+I'm particularly drawn to older machines made from steel and cast iron.
+Beyond their excellent performance, older machines often have a certain charisma with curves and arches that you don't find in modern equipment.